-The Demand Reduction Provider shall provide to the ISO the following information for each Demand Side Resource that is seeking to enroll, either individually or collectively with other Demand Side Resources, as a DADRP resource participating in the ISO's Energy market, which shall include providing information regarding each of the Demand Side Resource's interval meters required under Section 24.4:
+The Demand Reduction Provider shall provide to the ISO the information necessary for each Demand Side Resource collectively enrolled as the DADRP resource participating in the ISO's Energy market:

 - As-left meter test criteria, as prescribed in the New York Department of Public Service 16 NYCRR Part 92 Operating Procedure; - b.
 Documentation to validate installation of interval meter equipment; - c.
 Interval metering installation individual, company, and professional engineering license information; - d.
 Make and model of installed interval metering device(s); - e.
-Accuracy of installed interval metering device(s);
+Accuracy of installed interval metering device(s); - f.

-- f.
 Interval meter Current Transformer (CT) and Potential Transformer (PT) type designation, if applicable; - g.
 CT Ratio, if applicable; - h.
 Use of pulse data recorder as an interval metering device, if applicable; - i.
 Pulse data recorder multiplier, if applicable; - j.
 Any other type of meter multiplier used in the translation of data collected by the device for measuring demand, kWh, and/or MWh, if applicable; - k.
 Its service address; - 1.
 Its Load Serving Entity; - m.
 Its Transmission Owner; - n.
 Its meter authority/Meter Data Service Provider; - o.
-Demand Side Resource's maximum Winter and Summer reduction MW; - Business classification of the Demand Side Resource (based on ISO-defined categories or national standards for business classification); and - q.
-A description of any Local Generator at its site, including the Local Generator's system, its primary fuel type, the year in which it was built, the year of any retrofit, its nameplate capacity, and its horsepower, if applicable.
+Demand Side Resource's maximum Winter and Summer reduction MW; and

+Business classification of the Demand Side Resource (based on ISO-defined categories or national standards for business classification)